RulerChen/LoginHub/README.md

 ## Folder Structure

+- `frontend`: Contains the frontend code for the application.
 - `backend`: Contains the backend code for the application.
-- `frontend`: Contains the frontend code for the application.
 - `kubernetes`: Contains the Kubernetes configuration files for the application.
-- `kubernetes/gcp`: Contains the GCP configuration files for the application.
-- `kubernetes/local`: Contains the minikube configuration files for the application.
 - `postman`: Contains the Postman collection for the application.
 - `deployment`: Contains the terraform configuration files for the application.